What Happens Behind Closed Doors: 3 Overlooked Sources of Trauma in the Black Community

 Trauma is something that many discuss but few understand.
 When most folks discuss trauma they speak from very a specific but limited understanding.
 Like most things, trauma is often discussed in part but not in whole.
 One of the biggest myths about trauma is that it comes from a single event that is either very violent or very tumultuous.
 In my work as a trauma therapist, I have found this to only be partly true.

 Single events that are violent or tumultuous may indeed have a lasting traumatic impact but this is not the only source.
 Many people understand that single events like a car accident, physical assault, or sexual assault are traumatic.
-I understand this as well and know this to be true.
+As a trauma therapist, I understand this as well and know this to be true.
 What folks don’t discuss enough is the other sources of trauma.
 In my work with Black women, I have found that single events are often not the primary sources of long-lasting traumatic impact.
-Many Black women and Black folk are deeply impacted by recurring or ongoing events that are hurtful.
+Many Black women and Black folk are deeply impacted by recurring or ongoing events.
 But, the thing is, these are things that many Black folks are told are normal; therefore, we rarely analyze their impact within the Black community.

 The lack of praise.

-These are folks that reside in households where their accomplishments are not recognized or celebrated.
-These are households where folks never hear things such as, I am proud of you.
-Instead, they are either told to keep working harder or are told nothing at all.
-Silence can be hurtful.
+These are households in which accomplishments are not recognized or celebrated.
+Within these households, folks never or rarely hear things such as, I am proud of you or you did great.
+Instead, they are often told to keep working harder.
+Sometimes, folks are told nothing at all thus receiving silence when sharing good news.
+Lastly, folks may also find that while their accomplishments are ignored their mistakes are highlighted.
+This is hurtful.

 The lack of visible love.